 - First you select which people you want to set permissions for.
 If you click on "Select people" you'll get a window where you can select individual people or groups to set permissions for.

 - (optional) You can use the Filter option to choose which page permisisons you want to update.
-For instance only pages in a specific category or only pages with a given tag.
+For instance only pages in a specific folder or only pages with a given tag.

 - (optional) You can use the checkboxes to the left to exclude individual pages.
 Uncheck the boxes and the permissions for those pages will remain unchanged.